BAT: Better Audio Transformer Guided by Convex Gated Probing: Related Work

 \textbf{Layer-aware evaluation.} Previous works address the spatial bottleneck of the embeddings.
 However, extracting SSL embeddings from the last layer does not necessarily preserve intermediate information that may be better suited for a downstream task~\citep{lee2023surgicalFT,evci22_Head2Toe}.
-This is particularly evident in \gls*{mim} architectures, where lightweight decoders might force the final encoder layers to assist in low-level reconstruction, causing semantic information to peak in middle layers~\citep{alkin2025mim}. \citet{rauch2025canmasked} confirms this geometric information shift, showing that the \texttt{cls}-token only becomes competitive with linear probes in audio after a supervised adaptation step that concentrates information in the final layer.
+This is particularly evident in \gls*{mim} architectures, where lightweight decoders might force the final encoder layers to assist in low-level reconstruction, causing semantic information to peak in middle layers~\citep{he2022_maskedauto,alkin2025mim}.
+Thus, it requires a supervised adaptation step to concentrate information in the final layer's \texttt{cls}-token~\citep{rauch2025canmasked}.
 Recent works in vision introduce alternative layer-aware strategies that utilize all available layers to adapt the model to a downstream task.
-Head2Toe~\citep{evci22_Head2Toe} first concatenates the embedding of all layers and employs a group lasso regularization to select the most informative ones, requiring a high memory cost during the feature selection phase.
+Head2Toe~\citep{evci22_Head2Toe} first concatenates the embedding of all layers and employs a group lasso regularization to select the most informative features, which may require significant memory and computation during the feature selection phase.
 Side-Tuning~\citep{sax2020sidetuning} trains a lightweight network in parallel, and sums its weights with the frozen backbone weights.
-More recently, Visual Query Tuning (VQT)~\citep{tu2023vqt} introduces learnable query tokens into the encoder to summarize intermediate features via attention, attempting to aggregate distributed semantics of a frozen backbone.
+More recently, Visual Query Tuning (VQT)~\citep{tu2023vqt} introduces per-layer learnable query tokens into the encoder to summarize intermediate features via attention, and concatenates them to capture the dispersed semantics of a frozen backbone.
 Additionally, H2T-DFR~\citep{wajid2024notonly} combines Head2Toe with deep feature reweighting to combat spurious correlations.